wn-na/VT-VrchatTogether-/README.md

 This application is using React Native

 VT is uses unofficial VRChat API<br/>
-Abusing the unofficial can lead to your Vrchat account being ban.
+If you abuse this application, your Vrchat account may be ban
 # Screenshots
 <div style="display:flex;flex-direction:row;">
   <hr/>